Throne of the Grim Captain Deck Build

 The Pirates

-Malcolm, Alluring Scoundrel compliments our merfolk package nicely because the flash lets us play a threat on our opponent’s turn if they play around our interaction.
-Additionally, Malcom is one of our loot enablers to fill the graveyard if they’re able to connect in combat.
-Kitesail Larcenist is interaction because it can remove our opponent’s threats temporarily, but it is one of our weakest links in the chain.
-I’ve considered replacing this with Spyglass Siren to lower the curve because the larcenist’s effect rarely lasts longer than a turn or two.
-Also, you’ll rarely want to treasure your own permanents unless you’ve drawn an Etali, Primal Conqueror because ramp is not often needed in this build.
+Malcolm, Alluring Scoundrel complements our merfolk package nicely because the flash lets us play a threat on our opponent's turn if they play around our interaction.
+Additionally, Malcolm is one of our loot enablers to fill the graveyard if they're able to connect in combat.
+Kitesail Larcenist is interaction because it can remove our opponent's threats temporarily, but it is one of our weakest links in the chain.
+I've considered replacing this with Spyglass Siren to lower the curve because the larcenist's effect rarely lasts longer than a turn or two.
+Also, you'll rarely want to treasure your own permanents unless you've drawn an Etali, Primal Conqueror because ramp is not often needed in this build.

 The Vampires

-Ghalta and Mavren is our big vampire, but we also run Voldaren Epicure because it gives us a play on turn one while also giving us the blood token that can help us churn away our big throne threats for later.
+Ghalta and Mavren are our big vampire, but we also run Voldaren Epicure because it gives us a play on turn one while also giving us the blood token that can help us churn away our big throne threats for later.
 Because we want it in our graveyard anyway, we can chump block larger threats without a second thought.

 How We Fill the Yard

 Whenever you run graveyard strategies, there are two major ways to fill the graveyard: mill or discard/looting.
 Looting (drawing and discarding) is a valuable way to get a few key pieces into the graveyard while also crafting your hand in the process.
 Mill, on the other hand, puts lots of cards in the yard all at once, but you have little to no selection over what goes.
-Given how important the throne itself is for our gameplan, this deck doesn’t mill at all until the throne is on the battlefield.
+Given how important the throne itself is for our game-plan, this deck doesn't mill at all until the throne is on the battlefield.
 Bitter Reunion provides additional value too because it can give our captain haste and get the attack trigger immediately.

 Brass's Tunnel-Grinder can also provide additional value because most of our spells are permanents.
 Descend will trigger almost every turn, and after it flips, Tecutlan, the Searing Rift will be easy to trigger, including our opponents because of our flash creatures.